TransMIA: Membership Inference Attacks Using Transfer Shadow Training: Membership Inference Attacks Based on the Transfer Shadow Training Technique

 Specifically, we train multiple \emph{shadow models} to simulate the behavior of the original classification model $\fS$ under attacks.
 We denote by $\cSH \in \nats$ the number of the shadow models.
 For each $i = 1, 2, \ldots , \cSH$, let $\fSH^i$ be the $i$-th shadow model.
 We regard $\fSH^i$ as a cascade of shallow layers $\gSH^i$ and deep layers $\hSH^i$; i.e., $\fSH^i = \hSH^i \circ \gSH^i$.
 We use a dataset $\DSHItrain \subseteq \DSHtrain$ to train the $i$-th shadow model $\fSH^i$, and refer to it as the \emph{shadow training dataset for $\fSH^i$}.
 As with \cite{Shokri_SP17}, the training datasets for different shadow models may intersect.

 To construct each shadow model $\fSH^i$, our transfer shadow training technique initializes the shallow layers $\gSH^i$ as $\gS$.
 Then it trains the shadow model $\fSH^i$ by using the dataset $\DSHItrain$.
 In other words, we perform the network-based deep transfer learning to construct the shadow model.
 As we will show in our experiments, this significantly improves the accuracy of membership inference even when the amount of shadow training data $\DSHtrain$ is small.

-Note that the transfer shadow training may take the freezing approach ($\gSH^i = \gS$) or the fine-tuning approach ($\gSH^i \allowbreak \neq \gS$), as explained in Section~\ref{sub:TL}.
-In our experiments, we evaluate and compare these two approaches.
+In the transfer shadow training we may take the freezing approach ($\gSH^i = \gS$) or the fine-tuning approach ($\gSH^i \allowbreak \neq \gS$).